-The GSA and Promontory both use and participate in paying impact fees on Wells 15B and 15C, while only the GSA uses and participates in the remaining 17 wells and the interconnections.
-Impact fees previously collected from the GSA and Promontory were used to fund Wells 15B and 15C such that the GSA and Promontory can now use a share of the wells' capacity proportional to their current culinary demand.
+The GSA and Promontory both use and participate in paying impactfees on Wells 15B and 15C, while only the GSA uses and participates in the remaining 17 wells and the interconnections.
+MRWSSD built Wells 15B and 15C for both the GSA and Promontory such that the GSA and Promontory can use a share of the wells' capacity proportional to their current culinary demand.
 This means the GSA can use 83% of the capacity in Wells 15B and 15C (1,251 gpm) and Promontory can use 17% of the capacity in Wells 15B and 15C (249 gpm).